Welcome to API Gateway Plugin Hub

 UA Restriction

-The ua-restriction plugin supports restricting access to upstream resources through either configuring an allowlist or denylist of user agents.
-Restricting user agents helps prevent web crawlers from overloading the upstream resources and causing service degradation.
+The ua-restriction plugin restricts access to upstream resources using an allowlist or denylist of user agents, preventing overload from web crawlers and enhancing API security.

 Observability#